-- such medication will affect job safety, must notify Human Resource Services of the fact that they are taking a medication and the side effects of the medication before performing any potentially impacted duties. - C. Commercial Driver's License: The University and the Union recognize that the University is required to perform drug and alcohol testing for employees who hold a Commercial Driver's License (CDL) as a requirement of their employment with the University. - 1.
-When an employee is selected for random drug or alcohol testing, arrangements will be made for the collection of a sample.
+1. When an employee must submit to drug or alcohol testing when required by the University per 4.2.C or 4.2.D, arrangements will be made for the collection of a sample.
 A refusal to test is considered the same as a positive test.
 The cost of all testing, including the employee's salary, will be paid by the University.
-Testing will be conducted in such a way to ensure maximum accuracy and reliability by using the techniques, chain of custody procedures, equipment and laboratory facilities, which have been approved by the U.S. Department of Health and Human Services.
+Testing will be conducted in such a way to ensure maximum accuracy and reliability by using the techniques, chain of custody procedures, equipment and laboratory facilities, which have been approved

+- by the U.S. Department of Health and Human Services.
 University employees will not be utilized to conduct the testing.
-All employees notified of a positive controlled substance or alcohol test result may request an independent test of their split sample at the University's expense. - 2.
-An employee testing positive, or using illegal drugs or alcohol on the job, will on the first occurrence, receive a mandatory referral to the University's Employee Assistance Program.
+All employees notified of a positive controlled substance or alcohol test result may request an independent test of their split sample at the University's expense. - An employee testing positive, or using illegal drugs or alcohol on the job, will on the first occurrence, receive a mandatory referral to the University's Employee Assistance Program.
 Within ten (10) working days the employee must provide proof to Human Resource Services of having undergone assessment screening for substance abuse.
-On a monthly basis, the employee must furnish Human Resource Services with proof of his/her continuing participation in the recommended treatment until completed. - D. Self-Reporting and Treatment: An employee self-reporting substance abuse or requesting University assistance for substance abuse will be immediately referred to the University's Employee Assistance Program.
+On a monthly basis, the employee must furnish Human Resource Services with proof of his/her continuing participation in the recommended treatment until completed. - F. Self-Reporting and Treatment: An employee self-reporting substance abuse or requesting University assistance for substance abuse will be immediately referred to the University's Employee Assistance Program.
 Within ten (10) working days the employee must provide proof to Human Resource Services of having undergone assessment screening for substance abuse.
-On a monthly basis, the employee must

-- furnish Human Resource Services with proof of his/her continuing participation in the recommended treatment until completed. - E. Should federal or state law either change or impose new requirements for drug and/or alcohol testing for employees covered by this Agreement, the University agrees that it will negotiate the impact with the Union. - F. If appropriate, the University may sanction the employee in accordance with Article 10.
+On a monthly basis, the employee must furnish Human Resource Services with proof of his/her continuing participation in the recommended treatment until completed. - G. Should federal or state law either change or impose new requirements for drug and/or alcohol testing for employees covered by this Agreement, the University agrees that it will negotiate the impact with the Union. - H. If appropriate, the University may sanction the employee in accordance with Article 10.